mooinglemur/zsmkit/README.md

 ## Priority system

 In the code and documentation, a song slot is also known as a **priority**.
-There are four priorities, numbered from 0 to 3.
+There are eight priorities, numbered from 0 to 7.

 Priority 0 is the lowest priority, and thus can be interrupted by any other priority.
 It would typically used for playback of background game music, as an example.
 Priority 0 is also the only slot in which LFO parameters are honored (YM2151 registers < $20)

-Priorities 1-3 would typically be used for short jingles and sound effects.
+Priorities 1-7 would typically be used for short jingles and sound effects.

 When composing/arranging your music and sound effects, keep channel use in mind.
 For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or choose channels whose absence in your BGM are less noticeable if they are taken over by the higher priority playback.